-- She hated Don't Make Waves even more, calling it a "terrible movie", and resenting the focus on her looks.
+- She disliked Don't Make Waves even more, calling it a "terrible movie" and resenting the focus on her looks.
 She mockingly referred to herself as "sexy little me".

 - Dead Artists Are Better: Some of her films were re-released after her death, and earned more than they had on their first releases.

 - Does Not Like Shoes: She really liked to go around barefoot: when she came to restaurants with "No shoes, no service" rule, she put rubber bands around her ankles to pretend that she was wearing sandals.
-This trait of hers made its way into the Once Upon a Time in Hollywood, which is not really surprising, given that it's a Quentin Tarantino movie.
+This trait of hers made its way into Once Upon a Time in Hollywood, which isn't really surprising given Quentin Tarantino made it.